 #1 – Flexibility and family needs

-Speaking from first hand experience about flexibility and family needs as reasons to homeschool I’d like to offer you this perspective shared by Ree Drummond, the Pioneer Woman, and this post I wrote about my own experience.
-Note: I have many reasons for why I choose to homeschool, and this is just one of them.
+Speaking from first hand experience about flexibility and family needs as reasons to homeschool I’d like to offer you this perspective shared by Ree Drummond, the Pioneer Woman.
+Note: I have many reasons for why I choose to homeschool.

 I also did this video (vlog) over a year ago about some of my reasons for homeschooling.

 #2 – Poor public educational settings, limited choice